bittersweetryan/temple-of-dom/article/temple-of-dom_edited.md

 ###First Challenge

-As we enter the Temple of DOM, the first challenge we'll face is selecting our input and listening for `keyup` events that will trigger our application to get a list of matching tweets from the server.
+As we enter the Temple of DOM, the first challenge we'll face is selecting our input and listening for `keyup` events that will trigger our application to get a list of matching artifacts from the server.

 > We use the `keyup` event because the `keydown` and `keypress` events fire continually while the user has a key pressed, however, the keyup event will only fire once per key press.